Poet

 Why do you think poetry that's taught to young children tends to rhyme, whereas more 'mature' poetry seems more free-form?

-Asked by baizeee about 10 years ago
+Asked by baizeee over 10 years ago

 Because it's much easier to remember rhymes and pneumonic devices particularly when you're small.
 "Mature" poetry sometimes requires analysis or social context